model / danny pena

 My freshman year at Syracuse has come to an end, and summer has begun.

 If you wanna catch up with what I’m working on VSCO is the place to go.
 Or my daily updated Instagram, but Instagram is well, gramish as usual.
 This post is partially a follow up to Month I, where I discussed how the iPhone (as much as I dislike that piece of crap), has opened my eyes.
 That opinion, has only gotten stronger.
 To me, photography has become about capturing a moment in time, a place, an environment, or the essence of a person.
 Moments can be provoked, or found, but regardless with my phone in hand I seek to expose life through a grittier digital medium.
 Something a little more raw, with the aura that noticeable digital pixels give you.

 Squares.
-This film was my final project for my academic semester, and served as another experimentation for pushing the limits of narrative–seeing what the audience can take away from such a blunt, and at times two-dimensional film.
+This film was my final project for my spring semester, and served as another experimentation for pushing the limits of narrative–seeing what the audience can take away from such a blunt, and at times two-dimensional film.

 While I currently work at Elevin Studios, in South Boston, making a commercial documentary series for Eric Levin, experimental narrative film is where I hope to go in my future journeys.
 Click the cover image above to see the film, or visit my vimeo page here–enjoy!
 Until next time.

 Today roughly marks the day that I have been in the smartphone world for one month.
 Back in december I received one as a gift–and at the least, this gift has opened my eyes.
 I’ve made it clear through my voiced opinions, in some my video work, that I am partial to smartphones.
 That mentality hasn’t changed entirely, but it’s changed enough to write about it.
 That change can be summed up in two words: the camera.